Team,

 From India, Visakhapatnam

-Yes, we do not the complete facts of the case.
-Nevertheless, if the employee is booked under criminal case and if he is out on the bail why we cannot take back him that I could not understand.
-Which law or act prohibits him to retain his job?
+Yes, we do not have the complete facts of the case.
+Nevertheless, if the employee is booked under a criminal case and if he is out on bail, why can't we take him back?
+I do not understand which law or act prohibits him from retaining his job.

-About third of our elected representatives in Lok Sabha have criminal charges against them.
-1-2 are union ministers also.
-Does it mean that a person can contest elections, can occupy a public office but cannot become employee of some private company!
+About a third of our elected representatives in the Lok Sabha have criminal charges against them.
+1-2 are union ministers as well.
+Does it mean that a person can contest elections, occupy a public office, but cannot become an employee of a private company?

-Yes, company may use the discretionary powers for the removal of the employee but then as written in my first post, company should clear their stand in case of acquittal by court.
+Yes, the company may use discretionary powers for the removal of the employee.
+However, as mentioned in my first post, the company should clarify their stance in the case of acquittal by the court.

 Thanks,